dchen327/nonogram-solver/README.md

 This solver uses the basic idea of solving lines individually.
 Progress in a line is made by looking at overlaps in all possible patterns fitting the current rule.
 # Demo

+# Future Todos
+- Switch to using PyAutoGui for faster clicking
+- Incorporate mouse dragging instead of independent clicks
+- Caching of common patterns